MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/save-preview-publish-page.md

 You can publish and unpublish pages from either the page inspector or the page editor.
 The page inspector shows a list of pages and allows for bulk operations.
 The page editor can be used to publish or unpublish only the single page that is open in it.

-To publish one or more pages from the page inspector, select the pages, make sure that they are checked in, and then select **Publish** on the action ribbon.
+To publish one or more pages from the page inspector, select the pages, make sure that they are checked in, and then select **Publish** on the command bar.
 The pages are published, and you receive a notification about the operation in the authoring tool.

 To publish a single page from the page editor, the procedure is similar.
-While the page is open in the page editor, make sure that it has been checked in, and then select **Publish** on the action ribbon.
+While the page is open in the page editor, make sure that it has been checked in, and then select **Publish** on the command bar.
 The page is published, and you receive a notification about the operation.

 When you publish a page, just the page content is published.
 You and other users can go to the page and view it only after a URL is associated with it.
 The URL must be published separately.